SGA LEADERSHIP

 VICE PRESIDENT

-Undergraduate Degree: University of Central Florida - Kinesiology
+Undergraduate Degree: University of Nevada, Reno - Kinesiology

 • Smiling person in a white lab coat with a logo, standing against a neutral background.